 Osaka Castle and Shin Sekai

-Japan does not tolerate drunk driving, drug use and does not allow firearms.
-As long as the law is upheld, the numbers of people who do wrong things will be much lower.
-Imagine a Brazil where every criminal caught is imprisoned for a long time...
+Japan does not tolerate drunk driving, drug use, and does not allow firearms.
+As long as the law is enforced, the number of people doing wrong things will be much lower.
+Imagine a Brazil where every criminal caught is imprisoned for a long time…

-The fact that Japan is an island helps protect against the importation of drugs and firearms.
-Japan has a strong and heavy law, where littering on the street or drunk driving can result in imprisonment and a fine of R$20,000.
+The fact that Japan is an island helps in protecting against the importation of drugs and firearms.
+Japan has a heavy and strong law, where littering or drunk driving can result in imprisonment and a fine of 20,000 reais.

-The fact that Japan does not tolerate wrong things makes society accustomed to doing what is right!
-We all have a greater strength to do wrong things, luckily the law in Japan makes people think carefully before making mistakes.
+The fact that Japan does not tolerate wrongdoings makes society accustomed to doing what is right!
+We all have a greater force to do wrong things; fortunately, the law in Japan makes people think carefully before making mistakes.

 What makes Japan such a safe country?

-Even those who insist on making mistakes do so lightly, like stealing panties instead of raping girls, and cheating for their own benefit.
-They know that if they get caught, they will suffer for the strict Japanese penal system.
+Even those who insist on making mistakes do so in a light manner, like stealing discreetly, stealing panties instead of raping girls, and deceiving for personal gain.
+They know that if they are caught, they will suffer from the strict Japanese penal system.

-While some countries end up tolerating the wrong things when they are done by celebrities or politicians.
-Japan even barred famous people from entering Japan for their involvement with drugs.
-When a Japanese actress or singer is caught in a scandal they go on TV to apologize nationally and serve their sentence.
+While some countries end up tolerating wrongdoings when done by celebrities or politicians, Japan has even prevented famous people from entering Japan due to their involvement with drugs.
+When a Japanese actress or singer is caught in a scandal, they go on TV to apologize nationally and serve their sentence.

-Even politicians resign when they are caught committing theft, even in very small numbers.
-The law is fulfilled!
-Everyone should know that the Immigration policy in Japan is very strict, making the country even safer.
+Even politicians resign from their positions when caught committing theft, even if in very small amounts.
+The law is enforced!
+Everyone should know that the immigration policy in Japan is quite strict, making the country even safer.

 What makes Japan such a safe country?